Kingdom of Great Britain: Ireland

 The French Revolution revived religious and political grievances in Ireland.
 In 1798, Irish nationalists, under Protestant leadership, plotted the Irish Rebellion of 1798, believing that the French would help them to overthrow the British.
 They hoped for significant French support, which never came.
-The uprising was very poorly organized, and quickly suppressed by much more powerful British forces.
+The uprising was very poorly organised, and quickly suppressed by much more powerful British forces.
 Including many bloody reprisals, the total death toll was in the range of 10,000 to 30,000.

-Prime minister William Pitt the Younger firmly believed that the only solution to the problem was a union of Great Britain and Ireland.
+Prime Minister William Pitt the Younger firmly believed that the only solution to the problem was a union of Great Britain and Ireland.
 The union was established by the Act of Union 1800; compensation and patronage ensured the support of the Irish Parliament.
 Great Britain and Ireland were formally united on 1 January 1801.
 The Irish Parliament was closed down.

 Parliament of Great Britain

+Under the terms of the Treaty of Union, both the Parliament of England and the Parliament of Scotland were abolished and subsumed into a new Parliament of Great Britain which was to meet in London.
+Additionally, both the Privy Council of England and the Privy Council of Scotland, the bodies which advised the monarch in the respective kingdoms, were abolished in 1708 and subsumed into a new Privy Council of Great Britain.

 The Parliament of Great Britain consisted of the House of Lords (an unelected upper house of the Lords Spiritual and Temporal) and the House of Commons, the lower chamber, which was elected periodically.
 In England and Wales parliamentary constituencies remained unchanged throughout the existence of the Parliament.